Eva-Mil/SQL_Python_Project/README.md

 - Pandas
 - Matplotlib/Seaborn (for visualization)
 - Jupyter Notebook (optional, for interactive analysis)
+- SQLalchemy

- > # Files Included
+# Files Included
-- analysis_script.py: Script for performing the descriptive analysis.
-- report.ipynb: Jupyter Notebook with the analysis and findings (if applicable).
+- SQL_Python_Project-Crimes in India-checkpoint.ipynb: Jupyter notebook with analysis and findings.
-- README.md: This file.
+- requirements: The required libraries.
+- datapreparation: (optional)
+- Report: coming soon

 # Contributing
 If you have suggestions for improving the analysis or expanding the scope, please feel free to contribute.
 Open issues and pull requests are welcome.